Vicimus/ActionLog/README.md

 			If this was for a login form submission, it would no longer record logs for failed submission attempts, and when an attempt succeeded, the log would record without recording post data.

+	REPORTS

+		The default route to view ActionLog reports is:

+			'actionlog/report'

+		You can hijack the default route for viewing the reports:

+		Add to your apps route folder:

+		Route::get('WHATEVER', 'Quintile\ActionLog\ReportController@index');